Lars314/dinos/README.md

 -`datetime`

 Additionally, DINOS requires pdflatex.
 If you are using linux, you can install it by following [these](https://gist.github.com/rain1024/98dd5e2c6c8c28f9ea9d) instructions.
+You will also need to run `sudo apt-get install texlive-publishers`